 <zg-button> element is used both for core, internal buttons as well as offering a styled and flexible component for custom use.
 Depending on how it is used, ZingGrid interprets how to render the button accordingly.

-Style and modify internal buttons without changing their behavior.
+You can style and modify internal buttons without changing their behavior.
 Add text labels or change the default icon.
 Anything you don't change is rendered normally.

 Internal buttons always have an